Constitution of Barbados: Recent history

 As a constituent province of the West Indies Federation, Barbados became independent of the United Kingdom on 30 November 1966 under the Barbados Independence Act 1966.
 Elizabeth II issued an Order in Council, the Barbados Independence Order 1966, which formally enacted the present constitution.
-On 30 November 2021, Sandra Mason became the first President of Barbados, replacing Queen Elizabeth as head of state, with Barbados transitioning to a republic.
+On 30 November 2021, Sandra Mason became the first President of Barbados, replacing Queen Elizabeth as head of state, with Barbados transitioning to a republic after an amendment was passed in October 2021.

 Amendments

 The Constitution may be amended by Act of Parliament.
 Amendments to certain defined clauses require the support of two thirds of all the members of each House.